 Information and Learning Resources

 The Institute is committed to helping students in the use of library and other information resources, and the development of information literacy skills.
-As stated in Program Learning Outcome 10, the student finds, validates, critiques, and applies appropriate information resources and research materials in the preparation of scholarly works.
+As stated in our program learning outcomes, the student “finds, validates, critiques, and applies appropriate information resources and research materials in the preparation of scholarly works.”

-The Institute conducts annual workshops in the use of its library system and biannual workshops in the use of the internet for bibliographic searches and accessing of professional journals.
-The Institute also provides group and individual guidance for students in the use of the APA Publication Manual, which is the standard for all written coursework.
+To support the development of doctoral level information literacy skills, the Institute employs a reference librarian, experienced in providing academic psychological research services.
+He is available to students and faculty in person, by phone, or email to respond to individual research inquiries and to provide technical support.
+The librarian also conducts annual workshops in the use of its library system and biannual workshops in the use of the internet for bibliographic searches and accessing of professional journals.
+In addition, the Institute provides group and individual guidance for students in the use of the APA Publication Manual, which is the standard for all written coursework.

 Although students are expected to be proficient in the use of MS Word for writing papers and email for communicating with faculty and administration, individual faculty members are available to assist students with basic word processing questions.